Welcome to the University of Delaware’s Department of

 Our department is home to roughly 1000 undergraduate majors

 and 300 minors.
-We have three major tracks within the department – a Psychology BA, a Psychology BS and a Neuroscience
+We have two major tracks within the department – a Psychology BA and a Neuroscience

 BS.
 Students can minor in psychology or neuroscience.
 All majors are supported by a